Pissed off at getting irrelevant GameDev job offers on Linkedin? – top tips for building a killer GameDev Linkedin profile

 Many game developers are using the wrong set of keywords.
 They’re typing something not related to their desired job.
 Or something very vague which leads to you missing the best job opportunities.

-- Add links to your portfolio, projects, Github, or games you worked on.
-You can simply list them, add them in the “Projects” section, or by using the “Add media” option (link).
+• Add links to your portfolio, projects, Github, or games you worked on.
+You can simply list them, add them in the “Projects” section, or by using the “Add media” LinkedIn option.

 How do I know which keywords to put in my Linkedin profile?

-We need to go deeper – Advanced tips for Keywords in the GameDev Linkedin profile
+Advanced tips for keywords in the gamedev Linkedin profile

 There is a basic set of keywords that help gamedev recruiters better understand your professional skills and experience and match better offers: